 - Step 2: Get a further 5% off with Subscribe and Save.
 Use Amazon's free Subscribe and Save service to boost your savings to 20%.
 It'll give you an automatic 5% off regularly bought household items when you place a repeat order.
 There's no minimum commitment though, so if you want, you can simply cancel after your first delivery.

 To place your order simply log in to your account once you've joined Amazon Family, then place a Subscribe and Save order.
-Remember - don't forget to cancel your Amazon Family trial before the three months are up to avoid being charged, and stop your Subscribe and Save subscription once you've got all you want to order.
+Remember - don't forget to cancel your Amazon Family trial before the 30 days are up to avoid being charged, and stop your Subscribe and Save subscription once you've got all you want to order.

 - How much can I save?
 Amazon sells a maxi pack of size 4 Pampers Baby Dry for £20.23 at full price.
 This drops to £16.18 if you add in the Subscribe and Save and Amazon Family discounts.
 With 174 nappies per pack, it works out at 9p/nappy - the cheapest we could find elsewhere was 14.5p/nappy at Morrisons (buying a large pack for £9).